ktor-doc-jp/ktor-doc-jp/pages/features/sessions.md

 #### Server-side sessions and storages
 {: #server}

-If you specify an storage, then the session will be configured to be stored at the server using that storage, and a sessionId will be transferred between the server and the client instead of the full payload:
+If you specify storage, then the session will be configured to be stored on the server using that storage, and a sessionId will be transferred between the server and the client instead of the full payload:

 ```kotlin